top of page

 Cannabis has been shown to suppress Th1 responses while increasing Th2 responses, especially with regular use.

-What This Means for Regular Users
+What This Means for Regular, Long-Term Users

 • You may become more prone to allergies (seasonal, food, chemical)